 The Code of Criminal Procedure(CrPC), 1973 denies the wife the entitlement to receive an allowance from her husband provided under this very provision if she is living in adultery or has committed adultery.

-The Indra Sarma vs. V. K. V. Sarma judgment of the Supreme Court of 2013 has illustrated five categories where the concept of live in relationships can be considered and proved in a court of law which includes the domestic relationship between an adult unmarried man and a married woman, entered knowingly.
+The Indra Sarma vs. V. K. V. Sarma judgment of the Supreme Court of 2013 has illustrated five categories where the concept of live in relationship in India can be considered and proved in a court of law which includes the domestic relationship between an adult unmarried man and a married woman, entered knowingly.
 Although maintaining an adulterous relation would not come within the ambit of live-in relationship which is to be protected by law.